mbahcliff/House-price-prediction/README.md

 # Real Estate Price Prediction
 ## Problem Statement
-Consider a real estate company that has a dataset containing the house prices of unit area in the state of Maryland, USA.
-It wishes to use the data to optimize the prices based on important factors such housing age, distance to the nearest MRT station, number of convenience stores, latitude and longitude
+Consider a real estate company that has a dataset containing the house prices of unit.
+They want to use the data to optimize the prices based on important factors such housing age, distance to the nearest MRT station, number of convenience stores, latitude and longitude
 ## Essentially, the company wants —
 •	To identify the variables affecting house prices per unit area,
 •	To create a linear model that quantitatively relates house prices with variables such as house age, distance to the nearest MRT station etc